HFrost0/danmakuC/README.md

 # danmakuC

 Faster conversion for larger Danmaku to Ass format.
-Core conversion part is written in C++ while with user-friendly Python api and cli (working on it...).
+Core conversion part is written in C++ while with user-friendly Python api and cli.

 Currently, support types: